DeVos booed speaking at historically black university

 Some alumni and African-American leaders had called the invitation insensitive and misguided.
 Students gathered petitions demanding she not be allowed to speak.
 Before the address, activists lined a sidewalk.
 One sign said “DeVos is not worthy.”

 Jackson had been accused of selling out the school by inviting DeVos.
-He gave her a hug, then took back the podium as she left the stage.
+He gave her a hug and then took back the podium as she left the stage.

 Some students agreed with Jackson, that the school needs help from anyone offering it, no matter their party affiliation.